-

 How long is this trek?

-The Mardi Himal Trek covers a distance of 40–50 kilometers in Nepal and typically spans four to five days, depending on hikers’ capabilities.
-This trek is renowned as one of the finest short five-day treks in Nepal, offering breathtaking views of the Annapurna Range and culminating at the base of Machapucharae.
+The Mardi Himal Trek covers a distance of 40–50 kilometers with an average of 10 km of trekking per day, and typically lasts four to five days, depending on hikers’ capabilities.
+This trek is renowned as one of the finest short treks in Nepal, offering breathtaking views of the Annapurna Range and culminating Mardi Himal Base Camp at the foot of Machapucharae.

 Highlights of the Trek

-The Mardi Himal Trek is a new trekking route in Nepal that is gentle on your legs and provides breathtaking views of the Himalayas, particularly from Mardi View Point (4550 m) and Mardi Himal Base Camp (4550 m).
+One of the primary attractions of the Mardi Himal Trek is that it is gentle on your legs, and provides breathtaking close up views of some of the most iconic peaks in the Annapurna range, particularly from key vantage points, such as the Mardi View Point and Mardi Himal Base Camp (4550 m).

 A short uphill hike to the view point early in the morning, followed by a trek to Mardi Himal Base Camp during sunrise, promises an unforgettable experience.
 The stunning landscape with the Annapurna Range as its backdrop offers some of the most captivating scenery in this part of the Nepalese Himalayas.